gquetel/sqlia-dataset-generator/README.md

 - Local Outlier Factor: Using the scikit-learn implementation.
 - One-Class Support Vector Machines: Using the scikit-learn implementation.

 The code is available in the [models](./models/) folder.
-Training and evaluation can be performed after generating a dataset using the following command:
+Training and evaluation can be performed after generating a dataset using the following command (using the python environment provided in the nix-shell, or through generating an environment using the equivalent [requirements.txt](./requirements.txt) file).

 ```
 python3 ./training.py